Azure/portaldocs/gallery-sdk/generated/index-gallery.md

         ```
     1. Reduce the package's version by 1 minor version.
 This is because you'll need to bump up the version once you remove the hide key and you don't want to have to have the minor version of your package in the sovereigns be +1 from your public package.
     1. Re-zip your package and rename it back to `.azpkg`.
-1. Send your gallery package `.azpkg` file to [OneStore team](mailto:1store@microsoft.com) to get it published.
+1. Create an ICM on "PFX-MIX-Marketplace Ingestion Experience/Marketplace Publishing" with your gallery package `.azpkg` file to get it published.
 Let them know this is for Fairfax and that you already added a hidekey.
-1. Once the OneStore team completes publishing, test your package by launching the portal with the hidekey.
+1. Once the MIX Marketplace Ingestion Experience team completes publishing, test your package by launching the portal with the hidekey.

     ```
     https://portal.azure.us/?microsoft_azure_marketplace_ItemHideKey=HIDEKEY_NAME_HERE